chimera-11/overrap/README.md

 # overrap (English)
 overrap is an AI application that generates rap lyrics in Korean.

 For modeling the lyrics, we use LSTM RNN.
+The model operates at phoneme level.
 Among the generated lyrics candidates, we select the one which rhymes best with the previous line.
 The lyrics will be a four-line one, with each line having 10-12 characters.
 We use word2vec to sample two words that are similar in meaning,